Farzad-R/CAIS/ws-2-attention-mechanism/README.md

 ```
 ├── data                    # (added to .gitignore)
 │   ├── freeway
 │   └── urban               # to be filled if you would like to train the model on urban data.
-Data can be found [here](https://github.com/suprobe/AT-Conv-LSTM)
+Data can be found here: https://github.com/suprobe/AT-Conv-LSTM
 ├── model                   # For saving the model checkpoints
 │
 ├── workshop                # contains some images used in the workshop presentation